rustls/rustls/CONTRIBUTING.md

 single user, or just a few co-located users).

 The `#[cfg(test)] mod tests {}` module goes on the very bottom, if present.
+Other module definitions (like `mod foo { .. }`) can be ordered among other items as it makes sense in the context of the items imported from them.
+Module declarations (like `mod foo;`) should be ordered before other items but after imports.
+Imports from local modules (both declared and defined) should be kept close to the module declaration/definition.

+Files that have substantial amounts of code inside inline modules should probably avoid also having much code outside of these modules.

 #### Ordering for a given type